 The security functional requirement(s) "Cryptographic operation (FCS\COP.1)" exactly requires those functions to be implemented which are demanded by O.Add-Functions.
-FCS\CKM.1 supports the generation of EC and RSA keys needed for this cryptographic operations.
+FCS\CKM.1 supports the generation of 3DES, EC and RSA keys needed for the cryptographic operations.
+FCS\COP.1 is fulfilled by SHA-2, whereas FCS\CKM.1 is not required by the hash operation.
 Therefore, FCS\COP.1 and FCS\CKM.1 are suitable to meet the security objective.